John Huppenthal

-John Huppenthal (born March 3, 1954) is an American politician who served as Arizona Superintendent of Public Instruction from 2011–2015.
+John Huppenthal (born March 3, 1954) is an American politician who served as Arizona Superintendent of Public Instruction from 2011 to 2015.
 Prior to being elected Superintendent, Huppenthal served as City Councilman, State Representative, and State Senator.
 Huppenthal was also a Senior Planning Analyst for Salt River Project.

-Personal
+Personal life

 Huppenthal was born in Michigan City, Indiana and moved with his family to Arizona during childhood.
 He graduated from Salpointe Catholic High School in Tucson.
 He earned a Bachelor of Science in Mechanical Engineering from Northern Arizona University.
 He then obtained a Master of Business Administration from Arizona State University.

 Political

 Chandler City Council (1984–1992)

 Huppenthal was elected to the Chandler City Council in 1984, where he served two four-year terms.

 Arizona State Senate (1992–2000)

 Huppenthal was first elected State Senator in 1992.
 In the primary election, Huppenthal faced two opponents; former Chandler Mayor Jerry Brooks and Don Goldwater, nephew of Barry Goldwater.
 Huppenthal won with nearly 50% of the vote.
 As a state senator from District 6, he was chairman of the Senate Education Committee.